Skip to content

 Maternity Leave UAE 2026: The 60-Day Rule and How to Post It Through Payroll

-Maternity leave UAE rules under Federal Decree-Law 33 of 2021 — 45 days full pay, 15 days half pay, payroll posting, gratuity treatment and HR documentation for SME employers.
+Maternity leave UAE labour law under Federal Decree-Law 33 of 2021 — 45 days full pay, 15 half pay, salary calculation, gratuity accrual and MoHRE documents.

 Key takeaways

-Maternity leave UAE rules under Federal Decree-Law No. 33 of 2021 give private-sector female employees a clear baseline.
+Maternity leave in the UAE under Federal Decree-Law No. 33 of 2021 gives private-sector female employees a clear baseline.
 60 calendar days of leave, 45 at full pay and 15 at half pay, irrespective of length of service.
 The headline is easy.
 The implementation is where SME employers slip: payroll posting, gratuity accrual continuation, sick-leave overlap, return-to-work nursing breaks and the documentation an MoHRE inspection or wrongful-dismissal claim will request.
+Getting the 45-and-15 split, gratuity continuation and SIF file right every cycle is exactly what clean payroll and WPS processing in Dubai is for.

 This guide is for founders, HR managers and finance directors of UAE SMEs setting maternity-leave policy in 2026.
-What federal law actually requires, where the common errors hide, how to post the leave correctly through payroll, and what documentation to keep on file.
+What the UAE labor law maternity leave rules actually require, where the common errors hide, how to post the leave correctly through payroll, and what documentation to keep on file.
+The maternity leave UAE labour law position is federal, so maternity leave in Dubai, Sharjah, Abu Dhabi and the northern emirates starts from the same entitlement — what changes between employers is how well the payroll system carries it.

 Start with the 60-day federal baseline